 Discover what are the best places to visit in Provence so you know where to go next time you travel to France

-The capital of the Vaucluse Department in southeastern France, even though not a small village, Avignon is one of the best places to visit in Provence for so many reasons.
+It’s the capital of the Vaucluse Department in southeastern France.
+Even though not a small village, visiting Avignon is one of the best things to do in Provence for so many reasons.

 The seat of the Roman Catholic faith for almost 70 years in the 14th century, Avignon today is a lively Provençal city with a wealth of beautiful churches and religious and secular buildings part of the UNESCO-listed historic center of the city that includes Palais des Papes (Papal Palace), the Episcopal Ensemble and the famous 12th-century Avignon Bridge over the Rhone river.